NYU-DiffusionMRI/SMI/README.md

 ## Some advanced usage options
 The code provides some additional flexibility:
 - Rician bias correction: to de-bias the DWI before the spherical harmonics fit.
-- Variable number of compartments: 'IAS', 'EAS', 'FW'. **At the moment the only two options are {'IAS', 'EAS'} or {'IAS', 'EAS', 'FW'}.**
+- Variable number of compartments: 'IAS', 'EAS', 'FW'. **This will be extended but at the moment the only two options are {'IAS', 'EAS'} or {'IAS', 'EAS', 'FW'}.**
 - User defined parameter distributions for the training data (for the machine learning estimator that performs RotInvs -> kernel).
 - **(NOT READY YET)** Batch processing.
 Parameter estimation for multiple datasets with identical protocols.
 Here the machine learning training is done only once, regression coefficients are stored and applied to all.
 - **(NOT READY YET)** Output spherical harmonic decomposition of the ODF for fiber tracking (normalized for using it with [MRtrix3](https://mrtrix.readthedocs.io/en/0.3.16/workflows/global_tractography.html)).

 <br>

 ## SMI Authors
 - [Santiago Coelho](https://santiagocoelho.github.io/)